 The natural fatty acids found in maca root (Lepidium meyenii) can help preserve overall brain health.
 Mice fed a diet that including maca root experienced heightened memory and other cognitive abilities.
 Specifically, the study found that maca root boosted the activity of cellular mitochondria, the organelle inside each cell that provides energy.
 Past studies had also found maca encouraged a balanced mood and even increased vigor and energy levels.

-Muddled thinking and forgetfulness may indicate you have low B-12 levels, an essential vitamin.
-Some studies even show that vitamin B-12 supplements can slow age-related brain decline, especially in people who are deficient.
-Since vitamin B-12 occurs mainly in animal-based foods, those who follow a vegetarian or vegan diet, or those who do not eat very much meat, may require a B-12 supplement.
+Muddled thinking and forgetfulness may indicate you have low B12 levels, an essential vitamin.
+Some studies even show that vitamin B12 supplements can slow age-related brain decline, especially in people who are deficient.
+Since vitamin B12 occurs mainly in animal-based foods, those who follow a vegetarian or vegan diet, or those who do not eat very much meat, may require a B12 supplement.
+I recommend Global Healing Center's VeganSafe™ B12, an advanced blend of the two most highly bioactive forms, methylcobalamin and adenosylcobalamin.

 Mucuna pruriens, also called velvet bean, contains a high concentration of antioxidants.
 These antioxidants work with L-dopa, a brain chemical, to produce the neurotransmitter dopamine.
 Among other things, dopamine regulates processes associated with brain fog, including mental flexibility, memory, and motivation.